Reactor™ - The manual

 Several other subtypes exist to access information about the current behavior:

-• Script - Using the Script subtype you can access information about current running scripts of this behavior.
-See
+• Script - Using the Script subtype, you can access information about the currently running scripts of this behavior.
+See Scripting Engine.

 IO ReferenceComment